 - Type in “dentist your city,” “your city dentist” type keywords (or any operative procedures such as “invisalign your city”)

 - Notice the search volume indicated

 Take this data with a grain of salt, because in my experience there is significantly more search volume than indicated on SEM Rush.
 That said, if you find there is at least 10 searches per month on Google, it may be a good idea to enroll in my dental SEO course and learn how to perform a comprehensive SEO exam.
-In my Invisalinks Method SEO Course we go over the process of velscoping your keywords in great depth, so that you can learn the step by step process I use for my website when deciding what strategy to employ in order to rank #1 on Google for many different keywords.
+In my Invisalinks Method SEO Course I show you step-by-step how to velscope your keywords in great depth, so that you can learn the step by step process I use for my website when deciding what strategy to employ in order to rank #1 on Google for many different keywords.